We hope you’ll take the time to look for your questions here. Again, if you can’t find answers, you’re more than welcome to contact us!

 Who created and runs the Dercum Society?

-In addition to Ms. Sewell, several very kind physicians and researchers have been instrumental in verifying the data provided on this website.
+In addition to Ms. Lawver, several very kind physicians and researchers have been instrumental in verifying the data provided on this website.
 The content from our original website (the Dercum’s Disease and Diagnosis sections as seen on the menu above) was all essentially translated (for lack of a better word) from the work of Dr. Håkan Brorson & Dr. Birger Fagher of the University of Malmö, as well as Dr. Francis Dercum’s original published works on the disease.
 As you will see in our Introduction and throughout those sections, we’ve included as many footnotes as possible to the relevant sections.
 Our hope, though, is that you will read through the articles as much as you are able.

-Throughout the process of “translating” those medical articles, Ms. Sewell was guided by an informal group of doctors from (what was then known as) the National Naval Medical Center in Bethesda, Maryland.
+Throughout the process of “translating” those medical articles, Ms. Lawver was guided by an informal group of doctors from (what was then known as) the National Naval Medical Center in Bethesda, Maryland.
 That group included specialists in Dermatology, Plastic Surgery, Endocrinology, Interventional Radiology, Psychiatry, and even Alternative Medicine.

 Most importantly, Dr. Brorson also very kindly collaborated on the effort to make the medical data from his many peer-reviewed published studies of Dercum’s Disease available translated both into English from the original Swedish, as well as “translated” into layman’s terms.
 He is not, however, an ongoing contributor.

-Ms. Sewell is intensely grateful for the assistance and generosity of the many doctors over the years who have contributed to this website and the cause of raising awareness and understanding of Dercum’s Disease.
+Ms. Lawver is intensely grateful for the assistance and generosity of the many doctors over the years who have contributed to this website and the cause of raising awareness and understanding of Dercum’s Disease.
 Our founder readily acknowledges she is not a doctor, but has done her best to bring together the best and brightest doctors to help make medical information more accessible and easy to understand for the sake of Dercum’s patients, their families, and the public at large.

 When and why was the Dercum Society created?